TylerTLai/film-findr/README.md

-# React Movie Search 🍿
+# React Movie Search Version 1 🍿

 *Version 2 is in the works.
 Will add redux, css in js, improve app structure, and mobile resposnsiveness.*